davidmead/eleventy-sample/posts/2016-09-16-foodspotting.md

 - photo

 imgSRC: /img/foodspotting/5929288.jpg
-imgAlt: Pad Thai Country Style
+imgALT: Pad Thai Country Style

 restaurantName: Map of Thailand
 caption: Delicious.
 Filling, but not that spicy to me.